ktrammell95/tiy-kids/README.md

   - What is CSS?
       - CSS stands for Cascading Style Sheet
       - A style sheet language used for describing the look and formatting of a document written in a markup language

+  - Learn how Legos and coding are alike
+  - Introduction to CodePen.io (http://codepen.io/)
+  - Learn about basic tags to get us started
+  - Example of how to design a webpage

+## Week 2

+  - Quick review of Week 1
+  - Introduction to Atom
+  - Creating the files we will need
+  - Getting started on our website

+## Week 3

+  - Quick review of Week 2

+## Week 4

+  - Quick review of Week 3

+## Week 5

+  - Quick review of Week 4
+  - Finishing up our page